BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Lisa.md

 </div>

-Lisa is an intellectual and a knowledgable sorceres, who works as a Librarian of the Knights of Favonius.
+Lisa is an intellectual and a knowledgable sorceress, who works as a Librarian of the Knights of Favonius.
 Often told by many as someone "overqualified" to be a mere Librarian, she often dismisses these claims and continues enjoy her peaceful life at Mondstadt.

 She holds an Electro Vision from Mondstadt and wields a catalyst.